Differential Test Functioning via Robust Scaling

-Standardizing the latent trait separately in both groups, as in Equation \e{glm}, implies that impact is ignored when estimating the model.
+As shown in the last bulleted point, the constraints required to identify the model are imposed by standardizing the latent trait in both groups.
+In the literature on IRT-based scaling, this is referred to as ``separate calibrations'' and can be implemented by either estimating the IRT model separately in each group or using a multi-group approach and scaling the latent trait separately in each group.
+Standardizing the latent trait separately in each group implies that impact is ignored when estimating the model.
 However, it is possible to recover group differences on the latent trait in a post-estimation step, which is often referred to as test scaling or linking.

-This section outlines a variation on so-called moment-based scaling using CINEG design \cite[see][chap.
+The remainder of this section outlines a variation on IRT moment-based linking \cite[see][chap.
 6]{Kolen2014}.
-The mathematical details follow closely to the established procedures in IRT, but the notation and terminology are adapted to emphasize that the groups of respondents are defined with respect to treatment status.
+The overall idea is to begin by defining a scaling parameter of interest.
+In the present case, this will be a standardized group-mean difference on the latent trait.
+Next we derive \emph{item-level scaling functions} that equate the parameters of each item to the target scaling parameter, under the assumption that the item does not exhibit DIF.
+Third we aggregate over items to obtain \emph{test-level scaling functions}.
+Finally we arrive at the proposed effect size for DIF by comparing a naive test-level scaling function that equally weights all items to a robust alternative that downweights items that exhibit DIF.
+These steps are now explained in more detail.